iOS 14.5 will bring a number of new features and improvements, including to Apple Maps. Now there are new hints of another feature.

 Route Planning and Traffic: While you're on the move (for example, walking or driving), your iPhone periodically sends GPS data, travel speed, and barometric pressure information to Apple in an anonymous and encrypted form, which is used to augment crowd-sourced databases of road traffic and atmospheric corrections.
 Additionally, when you open an app near a point of interest (such as a store or park), your iPhone sends location data to Apple in an anonymous and encrypted form, which Apple can aggregate and tell users whether that point of interest is open and how busy it is.

-The function that Apple is working on is not completely new.
-Google Maps and Search have been able to handle "live visit data" for quite some time.
-It remains unclear how exactly Apple wants to implement the whole thing in Maps.
-It also remains to be seen whether the feature will be available from iOS 14.5.
-It is also possible that it will be introduced in a later version.
+The feature Apple is working on isn't entirely new.
+Google Maps and Search have been handling "live visit data" for quite some time.
+It remains unclear exactly how Apple intends to implement this in Maps.
+It also remains unclear whether the feature will be available starting with iOS 14.5.
+It could also be introduced in a later version.
 (Photo by Denys Prykhodov / Bigstockphoto)